 We’re start with our founder, Robban, who has been with the ESC-Panelen project since the first Panelen season in 2009.
 He’s the only writer who has taken part in every season!
 He’s passionate about the traditional schlager genre and Balkan ballads.
 Outside the Contest and ESC-Panelen project Robban has a great interest in sports, especially football.

 Next in line we have Haris, who joined us in early 2011.
 He has watched the ESC since 1996 – and has never missed a single final!

 In early 2014 Hollac16 joined the project.
-He was at that time an anonymous blogger on Poplight (an, of that time, another Swedish website about ESC and Melodifestivalen) but he got the offer to join ESC-Panelen, and he said yes to the offer immediately!
+He was at that time an anonymous blogger on Poplight (an, of that time, another Swedish website about ESC and Melodifestivalen) but he got the offer to join ESC-Panelen, and he said yes immediately!
 Hollac16s real name is Olof, but he still use his nickname for some reasons…

 Since the start of this project in January 2009, we have had several writers who took part in ESC-Panelen, but who for various reasons then left their assignment.
 We would like to thank them for their efforts, and if you want to come back to us, our door is always open!